Setup

 Focus on the left side of the screen.
 The right side are settings for combining different panels into a single message.

-Draw your attention to the Create Panel card.
+Draw your attention to the New Panel card.
 Configure the panel's appearance here:

 Panel card